temple-geography/fundamentals-of-gis/Lab_05_Creating_Geographic_Data.pandoc.md

 How much has the Great Salt Lake in Utah changed since 1889?

 1. Georeference Utah_1889, downloaded from <https://www.davidrumsey.com/luna/servlet/detail/RUMSEY~8~1~37442~1210316:Utah-?showTipAdvancedSearch=false&showShareIIIFLink=true&showTip=false&helpUrl=https%3A%2F%2Fdoc.lunaimaging.com%2Fdisplay%2FV73D%2FLUNA%2BViewer%23LUNAViewer-LUNAViewer&title=Search+Results%3A+List_No+equal+to+%272094.058%27&fullTextSearchChecked=&dateRangeSearchChecked=&advancedSearchUrl=https%3A%2F%2Fdoc.lunaimaging.com%2Fdisplay%2FV73D%2FSearching%23Searching-Searching&thumbnailViewUrlKey=link.view.search.url>, and digitize the perimeter of the lake.
 Use the National Geographic World Map as your basemap to georeference this map.
-This can be added by choosing the dropdown function of the ‘add data’ button in ArcGIS (choose Add Basemap – try the National Geographic World Map).
+This can be added by choosing the dropdown function of the 'add data' button in ArcGIS (choose Add Basemap – try the National Geographic World Map).

 2. Convert the shapefile to a KML and view it in Google Earth.
 Please note that you need to export the map in the symbology that you wish to view it in Google Earth (try hollow, with a 2 pt border).
-This can be done by using the “Layer to KML” tool in ArcMap.
+This can be done by using the "Layer to KML" tool in ArcMap.
 Once the layer is exported, double-click on it to launch Google Earth and view the file.
 Once you are in Google Earth you have access to imagery since 1970 by clicking on the button that looks like a clock with an arrow pointing counterclockwise.

 Write a lab report that includes: